LVSant/super-drone-tracking/README.md

 - Post a new tracking that results in speed above zero
 - Post a new tracking that results in speed equals zero
 - Post trackings that results in alert by not moving in a ten seconds

-## Comments
-I really enjoyed building the project.
-It was hard to put an end, because coding it was so fun.